maryamamini71/Caltech101-HOG-SVM/Caltech101_HOG_SVM_README.md

 # SVM Classification

-Support Vector Machine was used as the final classifier.
+Support Vector Machine was used as the classifier.

-GridSearchCV was applied to find the optimal SVM parameters.

-Search space:
+The following parameters were optimized:

     C:
     [0.01, 0.1, 1]